david-vanderson/dvui/readme-accessibility.md

 As DVUI does not keep state for all widget values, a full set of node id's and a full set of updates is sent at the end of each frame.

 The DVUI WidgetId is used as the AccessKit node id.
-When a widget is created, if 1) Accessibility is active, 2) The Widget has a role and it is not .none, 3) The widget is at least partially visible or the widget is the focused widget, then a new AccessKit node will be created via `dvui.accesskit.nodeCreate()`
+When a widget is created, if 1) Accessibility is active, 2) The Widget has a role and it is not .none, 3) The widget is at least partially visible or the widget is the focused widget, then a new AccessKit node will be created via `dvui.accesskit.nodeCreate()`.
 Widgets will then set any values or actions against the created node.

 The visibility check should be removed in future and the nodeSetClipsChildren API should be used for anything that clips contained child widgets.
 The focused node is always added to the tree, even if it is not visible, meaning it can have the wrong parent.
-But this stops the screen reader's focus shifting to the main window when the focused widget scrolls off the screen.
+But this stops the screen reader's focus from shifting to the main window when the focused widget scrolls off the screen.

 Note: AccessKit is still a relatively new and evolving library.
-Not all platform accessibility features are supported and support for some features may be partially implemented or buggy.
+Not all platform accessibility features are supported and support for some features may be partially implemented.
+Please file any issues!

 ### Multithreading requirements